Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/mrw.md

   * Scroll down to **Step 2: Select Field:** and select "*ECO_NAME*".

-  * First, deselect all names, and then select the 5 available options for "*montane forest*".
+  * Open the drop-down **Select Category** menu.
+First click "*Deselect all*" and then select the 5 available options "montane forests".

 **NOTE**: Blue sections will be removed, yellow will be kept.